wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 **Description**

 Script mitredb.py will search enterprise-attack.json in order to fill the three tables in mitre.db.
-If the file's fields have other names, the script will create mitre.db and tables but it won't be able to fill them.
+If the file's json fields have other names, the script will create mitre.db and tables but it won't be able to fill them.

 **Configuration sample**